MyadaRoshdi/P3/writeup.md

 #### 2.2.
 Attempts to reduce overfitting in the model
 **Question5: Has an attempt been made to reduce overfitting of the model?**

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+Yes, The model contains L2 regulariztionf after every convolutional layer in order to reduce overfitting (model.py lines 21).

-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+Here is the model mean square error(MSE) graph, showing how MSE in validation is much bigger than MSE in training, which means data overfitting:

+![alt text][image2]

+However, you can see in the following graph, how applying L2-regularization enhanced data overfitting

+![alt text][image2]

 #### 2.3.
 Model parameter tuning
 **Question6: Have the model parameters been tuned appropriately?**